adrazen/cs140e-final-project/labs/12-vm/README.md

 #### Introduction

+A key part of a functioning operating system is a virtual memory system that abstracts memory access logic away from the user program.
 When a program accesses memory, it does not know or care where the physical memory backing the address is stored.
 Instead, it relies on the operating system and the hardware to work together to locate the right physical address and thus provide access to the data it wants.
 This mapping from physical